 - Melt the olive oil and butter over medium heat in a large pot (I use a stew pot).
 Add the onion and carrot and saute until onion is translucent.

 - Add the ground beef and brown, breaking up any clumps.
-Add about ¼ tsp pepper and ½ teaspoon salt.
+Add about ¼ teaspoon pepper and ½ teaspoon salt.

 - Once beef has browned, add the milk to the pot and stir occasionally until all the milk is absorbed.
 This took me about 30-35 minutes.